-The Plan and its administrators rely on information provided by Eligible Individuals when evaluating the coverage and benefits under the Plan.
-Eligible Individuals must provide all required information (including their and their enrolled Eligible Dependent's Social Security Number or Individual Taxpayer Identification Number) through a MyCPG Accounts submission or with an enrollment form to the Participating Group.
+The Plan and its administrators rely on information provided by Eligible Individuals when evaluating coverage and benefits under the Plan.
+Eligible Individuals must provide all required information (including their and their enrolled Eligible Dependent's Social Security Number) through a MyCPG Accounts submission or by submitting an enrollment form to the Participating Group.

 All information provided must be accurate, truthful, and complete.
-Any fraudulent statement, omission or concealment of facts, misrepresentation or incorrect information will be considered an intentional misrepresentation of a material fact and may result in the denial of a claim, cancellation or rescission of coverage, or any other legal remedy available to the Plan.
+Any fraudulent statement, omission, or concealment of facts, misrepresentation, or incorrect information will be considered an intentional misrepresentation of a material fact and may result in the denial of a claim, cancellation or rescission of coverage, or any other legal remedy available to the Plan.